Tom Price, Western Australia: Overview

 Primarily an iron ore mining town, the Mount Tom Price mine (situated approximately 5 km out of town) is under the control of mining giant Rio Tinto.
 Due to the mid-2000s and late-2010s resource booms in Western Australia, Tom Price is one of the more affluent non-metropolitan regions in Australia, with the average Rio Tinto employee's wage being significantly higher than the Australian average.
 Tom Price had a population of 3005 at the 2016 census, and its median age of 31 reflected Tom Price's relatively young family-oriented community.

+Climate

 Tom Price is the closest town to Karijini National Park and is serviced by the nearby Paraburdoo Airport.

-Origin of the name of the town
+Due to its elevation (747 m), temperatures are lowered and rainfall is intensified, resulting in the town possessing a subtropical semi-arid climate (Köppen: BSh).
+Summers are very hot with highly variable rainfall, while winters are mild and dry.
+Average maxima vary from 38.2 C in January to 23.0 C in July, while average minima fluctuate between 23.0 C in January and 7.2 C in July.
+Annual precipitation is rather low (averaging 404.8 mm), and is spread across 36.8 precipitation days (over 1.0 mm).
+Extreme temperatures have ranged from 45.0 C on 27 December to -1.0 C on 14 July 2002.

+Etymology

-Tom Price (both the town, the mine and the mountain) was named after Thomas Moore Price, the vice-president of the giant United States steel company Kaiser Steel.
-Price was one of the main initiators and supporters of the opening up of the Pilbara region to iron ore mining.
+Tom Price (the town, the mine and the mountain) were named after Thomas Moore Price (1891-1962), the vice-president of the giant United States steel company Kaiser Steel.
+Price was one of the main initiators and supporters of the opening up of the Pilbara region to iron ore mining, a long-time associate of Henry J. Kaiser and active in the exploration and development of the Hamersley Range.

+Thomas Moore Price, born January 14, 1891, in Madison, North Carolina, died in September 1962, two hours after learning of the discovery of the deposits at what later was called Mt.
+Tom Price.